 - New Mexico Public Regulation Commission (PRC)

 Comments Against Transparency:

 (Note that all of these are either the electric utility industry itself, or groups representing the electric utility industry.
-I consider the Department of Energy – a captive regulator – to fit into the latter category: “groups representing the electric utility industry.”)
+I consider the Department of Energy – the parent of four regulated entities (WPA, BPA, SEPA and SWPA) – to fit into the latter category: “groups representing the electric utility industry.”)

 - Joint Trade Associations

 - Memphis Light, Gas and Water Division

 - MISO Transmission Owners